 The University of Alabama at Birmingham is expressly committed to maintaining and promoting nondiscrimination in all aspects of recruitment and employment of individuals at all levels throughout UAB.
 UAB policies, in addition to state and federal law, prohibit, and will not tolerate, discrimination in any personnel actions, UAB programs, and UAB facilities on the basis of race, color, religion, sex, national origin, disability unrelated to job performance, veteran status, or genetic or family medical history.
 In addition, UAB prohibits, and will not tolerate, discrimination against individuals on the basis of their sexual orientation, gender identity or gender expression.
 UAB also complies with the Age Discrimination in Employment Act which prohibits employment discrimination against persons 40 years of age or older.
 UAB will not tolerate any conduct by an administrator, supervisor, faculty, or staff member which constitutes any form of prohibited discrimination.
-All personnel actions, programs, and facilities are administered in accordance with UAB's equal opportunity commitment and affirmative action plan.
-UAB will state its position as an equal opportunity/affirmative action employer in all solicitations and advertisements for employment vacancies placed by, or on behalf of, UAB.
-UAB will broadly publish and circulate its policy of equal employment opportunity by including a statement in all media communication and printed matter for employment purposes.
+All personnel actions, programs, and advertisements for employment vacancies placed by, or on behalf of, UAB.
+UAB will state its policy of equal employment opportunity by including a statement in all media communication and printed matter for employment purposes.
 Further, UAB will consider, through appropriate established procedures, complaints of any individual who has reason to believe that he or she has been affected by prohibited discrimination.
 See also the "Complaints" section below.